emberm-86/Swiss-Re-1345-1/README.md

 a. cd PROJECT_DIR, mvn clean install and run java -jar target/Swiss-Re-1354-1.jar
 b. from Intellij right click on Application class and click on Run

-## Maunal: it is a console application with menu navigation
+## Manual: it's a console application with menu navigation.

 ### I. Main Menu:
 ``` bash